 Now you’re all vying for attendees and no one goes home happy.
 Instead of competing for attendees, pick a day where your event is the only one claiming attention.

 What is the attendee list going to look like?
 These are vital details to get across to any potential sponsors.

-The guest list can also influence any elements like the music or entertainment depending on what their demographic looks like.
+The guest list can also influence elements like music or entertainment depending on what the demographic looks like.